 What is the price range for black locust wood?

-Black locust wood’s price changes with grain quality, availability, and demand.
-It’s pricier than treated pine but cheaper than tropical hardwoods.
-Its durability and low upkeep make it a good value.
+The price of black locust wood varies based on quality, availability, and demand.
+It’s typically more expensive than treated pine but less costly than many tropical hardwoods.
+Thanks to its durability and low maintenance, it’s often considered a great value.

 Is black locust wood toxic?

-Yes, parts of the black locust tree can be harmful.
-Its bark, leaves, and seeds have toxic compounds.
-These can be dangerous if eaten by humans or animals.
-However, the wood itself is generally safe to handle and use for woodworking or burning once properly seasoned.
+Yes, certain parts of the black locust tree—like the bark, leaves, and seeds—contain toxic compounds and should not be ingested.
+However, the wood itself is generally safe for handling, woodworking, or burning when properly dried and seasoned.

 Does black locust wood glow in the dark?